This column setup gives a good overview of your ROI focused e-commerce campaigns and ad sets.

 Customer list upload*

-* The “Purchase: All Time” audience will need to be updated every 180 days.
+* The “Purchase: All Time” audience will need to be updated at least every 180 days.

-These audiences include website visitors, cart abandoners, and people who have engaged with your content on Facebook and Instagram.
-These are all people that are “brand aware” and are some of the lowest hanging fruit in terms of generating sales.
+These will target website visitors, cart abandoners, and people who have engaged with your content on Facebook and Instagram.
+These are all people that are “brand aware” and are the lowest hanging fruit for generating sales.

 Audience Name